Having the facts about sugar and unrefined sugar can lead to healthier eating choices. Get started with these tips and our unrefined sugar recipes!

 Sneaky Hidden Sugars

-Dextrose, dextran, dextrin, sucrose, and maltose are all chemical forms of sugar.
-Maltodextrin (a starchy white powder) is an additive derived from corn that’s also used to sweeten foods.
 If you see these on nutrition labels, be conscious of the amounts.
 You could be consuming more ADDED sugar than you realize and this can affect blood sugar.
 Be MINDFUL.
-I say that politely and I’m reminding myself.
+I say that politely, and I’m reminding myself.

-Bottom line –> Make sure to always read nutrition labels.
-Swap out those foods with hidden sugar or refined sugars.
+The Facts About Sugar – > Be sure to always read nutrition labels.
+Swap out those foods with hidden sugars or refined sugars.

-Here are some examples of unrefined or naturally refined sugars.
+Here are some examples of unrefined sugar / naturally refined sugars.

 - Yacon Syrup – Made from the roots of the yacon plant.
 Not recommended for high heat cooking, but it has a third of the calories of white sugar!